Expensive renewal prices

 The big question, however, is whether HostPapa is the right choice for you.
 To help to decide, we’ve assessed it on its features, value for money, and performance.

-Spoiler alert for those short on time — HostPapa is by no means a bad solution, but it does come bottom of our rankings.
-With an overall score of 65%, it doesn’t quite compete against the big guns.
+Spoiler alert for those short on time — with some generous features on its cheapest plans, HostPapa is by no means a bad solution, but it does come bottom of our rankings.
+With an overall score of 3.2 out of 5, it doesn’t quite compete against the big guns.
 If you want to pick from the best, read our review of the top hosting providers.

-The two-domain basic plan is the real eye-catcher.
-For that very specific need, HostPapa is superb value.
-Otherwise, it struggles to match up.
-HostPapa is one of the few independent web hosting providers left in the business, but that independence means they simply don’t have the resources of its competitors.
+HostPapa offers a ton in the name of maintenance and security features.
+For that very specific need, HostPapa is superb.
+As one of the few independent web hosting providers left in the business, HostPapa is a bit of an underdog and simply doesn’t have the resources of its competitors.

 HostPapa is a full service company offering domain purchases, site building, and web hosting.
 Interestingly, it doesn’t offer dedicated server hosting, where customers have control over their own hardware.
-Instead, the company offers the more common shared and virtual private server hosting, as well as offering a reseller service.
+Instead, the company offers the more popular shared and virtual private server (VPS) hosting, as well as offering a reseller service.

 Top Web Hosting Providers – our comparative review of HostGator, Bluehost, and GoDaddy Hosting